-The University of Colorado Physical Therapy Program offers a graduate professional entry-level Doctor of Physical Therapy (DPT) degree designed to follow the completion of a four-year bachelor's degree or post baccalaureate degree.
+The University of Colorado Physical Therapy Program offers a graduate professional Doctor of Physical Therapy (DPT) degree designed to follow the completion of a four-year bachelor's degree or post baccalaureate degree.
 The PT Program educates competent, ethical physical therapists to assume the multi-faceted roles of clinical practitioner, patient manager, teacher, researcher, administrator, consultant and advocate.

 In addition to compassion, character and professionalism, certain essential skills are required in order to complete the PT Program.
 Upon successful completion of the PT Program, graduates are eligible to take the National Physical Therapy Exam (NPTE) in any state.